Isma-L154/AcademiaANP/README.md

 This project is a comprehensive **eLearning system** designed for [Academia Nacional de Parrilleros].
 The system aims to provide an intuitive platform for both instructors and learners, allowing the creation, management, and delivery of online courses.
 It offers a range of features tailored to the needs of modern education, including course creation, assessments, user management, and progress tracking.

-**Note**: This is a prototype and was developed as a side project for a friend’s business.
-The project you see here is not the currently live platform, but a demonstration of how it would look and function.
+**Note**: This is project for a friend’s business.
 For more information about the client’s official platform, please visit the [official landing page](https://anprm.com/).

 ## Features